-- -Watch each video in order even if you think you understand the material taught in that video. - -Use the gear icon in the bottom right to speed up or slow down videos to match your pace. - -After watching a video, you will complete a quiz on the topics discussed in the videos (located just below each video). - -Some videos will have a downloadable PDF containing music, lesson summaries, and extra exercises.
-Please complete these before proceeding to the next video. - -Do not progress to the next video unless you feel confident that you have a firm grasp on the material covered in the video you've just watched.
+-Watch each video in order even if you think you understand the material taught in that video.

+-Use the gear icon in the bottom right to speed up or slow down videos to match your pace.

+-After watching a video, you will complete a quiz on the topics discussed in the videos (located just below each video).

+-Some videos will have a downloadable PDF containing music, lesson summaries, and extra exercises.
+Please complete these before proceeding to the next video.

+-Do not progress to the next video unless you feel confident that you have a firm grasp on the material covered in the video you've just watched.
 As the course progresses, you'll find you'll need more and more time between each video.
 This is normal and is to be expected.
 If you find a particular piece or exercise difficult, I recommend taking a few hours to practice that material before moving on.
-If you cannot successfully play the music in Lesson #4, it will be impossible for you to play the music in Lesson #12.
-Please go at your own pace and use the gear icon to slow things down as needed. - -Some videos contain downloadable MP3s.
-In these MP3s, I play the pieces at different speeds and I recommend you play along with these tracks to aid your practice.
+If you cannot successfully play the music in Lesson #2, it will be impossible for you to play the music in Lesson #9.
+Please go at your own pace and use the gear icon to slow things down as needed.